muritane/coordination-architecture/excecutional_literacies.md

 # Executional Literacies
-## A Structural Taxonomy of Stable, Internalized Distinctions
+## A Structural Taxonomy for Reasoning Under Bounded, Irreversible Execution

 ---

 ## Status and Intent

-This document defines a set of **executional literacies** required for coherent reasoning, coordination, and action in systems operating under:
+This document defines a set of **executional literacies** required for coherent reasoning, coordination, and action in systems that:

-- bounded resources,
-- irreversible execution,
-- partial observability,
-- environmental drift,
-- and non-negotiable constraints.
+- execute under **bounded resources**,
+- produce **irreversible consequences**,
+- operate with **partial observability**,
+- evolve under **environment drift**,
+- and must preserve **viability over time**, not merely achieve local success.

 These literacies are **not**:

 - moral virtues,
 - intelligence measures,
 - personality traits,
-- rhetorical skills,
+- rhetorical or social skills,
-- or indicators of worth.
+- indicators of merit or worth.

 They are **structural competencies**:
-the ability to maintain specific distinctions *under executional pressure*.
+the ability to maintain specific distinctions **while action is executing** and constraints are asserting themselves.

 The perspective is **architectural and execution-oriented**, not psychological, pedagogical, or normative.

 ---

-## Core Principle
+## Core Premise: Execution Is Real

+All claims in this document assume the following invariants:

+- **Actions execute**, regardless of intent or interpretation.
+- Execution consumes finite capacity and collapses option space.
+- Consequences propagate according to **system topology**, not narrative.
+- Feedback may be delayed, distributed, buffered, or partially invisible.
+- Models, metrics, and abstractions **expire under drift**.

+Reasoning that ignores these conditions may be internally coherent,
+but it is **not reasoning about executable systems**.

+---

+## What an Executional Literacy Is

 A literacy is present when a distinction is:

-- available without prompting,
+- available **without prompting**,
-- stable under inconvenience or social pressure,
+- stable under inconvenience, uncertainty, or social pressure,
-- action-guiding rather than performative,
+- **action-guiding** rather than merely interpretable,
-- and violated only at explicit cost.
+- violated only with **explicitly acknowledged cost**.

 A literacy is absent when a distinction:

-- collapses under pressure,
+- collapses under time pressure or coordination stress,
-- is acknowledged abstractly but ignored in action,
+- is acknowledged abstractly but ignored at execution time,
-- or is replaced by narrative, argument, or blame.
+- is replaced by narrative, intent, or moral explanation.

-Expert judgment recognizes literacy not by declared belief, but by **which errors no longer occur**.
+Executional competence is not recognized by declared belief.
+It is recognized by **which structural errors no longer occur**.

 ---

-## Executional Literacy (Foundational)
+## Foundational Executional Literacy

 ### Definition

-**Executional literacy** is the ability to reason correctly about action under bounded, irreversible execution in effectively infinite spaces.
+**Executional literacy** is the ability to reason correctly about action in systems where:

-It is the base layer on which all other literacies depend.
+- execution is **irreversible**,
+- resources are **finite**,
+- state spaces are **effectively infinite relative to traversal capacity**,
+- and halting occurs before global evaluation is possible.

+In such systems, **reachability replaces existence** as the relevant category.

+---

 ### Core Distinctions

-- existence vs reachability
+- existence vs **reachability before halting**
-- evaluation vs traversal
+- evaluation vs **traversal under constraint**
-- optimization vs discovery
+- optimization vs **discovery**
-- halting vs completion
+- local success vs **horizon-constrained viability**
-- reversibility in principle vs irreversibility in practice
+- reversibility in theory vs **irreversibility in execution**

+---

 ### Failure Modes

 - treating open-world systems as closed-world optimization problems
 - demanding global optimality where traversal dominates
 - interpreting non-discovery as non-existence or failure
+- assuming equal access implies equal reachability
+- assigning responsibility based on outcomes alone

 ---